ariannagbasha/twitter-clone/README.md

 5. UI/ UX DESIGN:
    - Mockups:
    - Look at the moment:
-6. DEMO PARCIPTATION:
+6. DEMO PARCIPTATION:- 5 pts
    - [] Dorian
    - [] Ralph
    - [] Shanquel
    - [] Gabby
-7. RETROSPECTIVE NOTES:
+7. RETROSPECTIVE NOTES:-5pts
    - We didn't actually start this project until a week after it was assigned
    - We didn't get complete as many API endpoints as we wanted
    - The design barely looks like the MOCKUP